-Gracie arranged my frock-oh, such a frock ! as simple as possible, but quite, quite delicious-all white silk and tulle, with sprays of hawthorn in front and in my hair, and long trails down the skirt.
-Célestine did my hair divinely, and I really did think when I looked in the glass- Well, just then mamma came in (she had sent up to me three times before), and said the rétestive de la maintaira young men than all the other young men were, and I'm not sure that I liked him.
+Gracie arranged my frock-oh, such a frock! as simple as possible, but quite, quite delicious-all white silk and tulle, with sprays of hawthorn in front and in my hair, and long trails down the skirt.
+Célestine did my hair divinely, and I really did think when I looked in the glass- Well, just then mamma came in (she had sent up to me three times before), and said the young men than all the other young men were, and I'm not sure that I liked him.
 He didn't pay me a single compliment, and he never mentioned Barnum.
 At first he talked to me exactly as if I were not grown up, but afterwards we had a most interesting conversation, for he was rather clever, though he was such a cool hand.
-He could not waltz a bit, so we sat in the conservatory- which was quite like Fairyland-and I was surprised to find how much I knew about books and that kind of thing, you know; but then one is never appreciated at home.
+He could not waltz a bit, so we sat in the conservatory-which was quite like Fairyland-and I was surprised to find how much I knew about books and that kind of thing, you know; but then one is never appreciated at home.
 I told him how much I wanted to meet some celebrated authors, and he burst out laughing, rather rudely, and said he thought that with any luck I probably should, as he understood there were a good many about just now.
 Then I found that he knows Maude, and he was beginning to tell me of some interesting people I should meet at her house, when a horrid little man came up, and I had to go and dance those abominable Lancers.
-When we were coming home in the carriage, mamma was quite brisk, though the milkmen and sweeps were about.